Gzman/budget-app/README.md

-# Balance App
+# budget-app
-A simple App to practice React.js
+A simple SPA to manage your budget and expenses - build to practice React.js